KefanPing/Outfit_Recommendation_Project/README.md

 │   └── tutorial.png
 ├── proposal.md   # Our original proposal
 └── py   # All you need to run the app
-    ├── recognition_module.py   # A module which contains functions and classes that our GUI needs └── ui_module.py   # A module which contains the function to run the app
+    ├── recognition_module.py   # A module which contains functions and classes to generate the GUI └── ui_module.py   # A module which contains the function to run the app
 ```